lab596/civiform/Testing.md

        bin/run-browser-tests landing_page.test.ts

+   Use the `--debug` flag to print debug logs as the test runs.

 ### Debugging browser tests

 Please see the [Playwright debug docs](https://playwright.dev/docs/debug) for a lot more info on this topic.